timacdonald/kumulos-api/README.md

 Althought it is not recommended, because this package does not contain any dependencies, you can simply download and include the files in your project.

+## Versioning

+This package uses *Semantic Versioning*.
+You can find out more about what this is and why it matters by reading [the spec](http://semver.org) or for something more readable, check out [this post](https://laravel-news.com/building-apps-composer).

 ## Usage

 Create a Kumulos API object and then simply call the methods you've created in your API on the API object.